UncategorizedInheritance Cases Involving Foreigners in Turkey

 https://esraaslanlaw.com/wp-content/uploads/2026/01/miras-hukuku2.jpg

-The number of foreigners who acquire real estate, make investments, or live with their families in Turkey is increasing every year.
-This situation makes inheritance cases involving foreigners in Turkey increasingly important.
-If a foreigner dies in Turkey or if foreign heirs claim rights over property located in Turkey, the inheritance process is conducted under Turkish law.
-However, inheritance cases involving foreign elements involve more technical and demanding processes compared to traditional inheritance cases.
+The number of foreigners who acquire real estate, invest, or live with their families in Turkey is increasing every year.
+This situation makes the issue of inheritance lawsuits of foreigners in Turkey increasingly important [1].
+If a foreigner passes away in Turkey, or if foreign heirs claim rights over assets located in Turkey, the inheritance process is carried out within the framework of Turkish law.
+However, inheritance lawsuits involving a foreign element include more technical processes and require greater care compared to ordinary inheritance files.

 Do Foreigners Have Inheritance Rights in Turkey?

 Yes.
-Foreign nationals may inherit property in Turkey under certain conditions according to Turkish law.
-Turkish legislation does not generally distinguish between foreign and Turkish nationals in terms of inheritance rights.
-However, reciprocity and restrictions may come into play, particularly when it comes to immovable property.
+Foreign nationals may become heirs in Turkey under certain conditions according to Turkish law.
+As a rule, Turkish legislation does not distinguish between foreigners and Turkish citizens in terms of inheritance rights [2].
+However, especially when real estate is involved, reciprocity and certain restrictions may come into question.

 • Real estate